UGC aka User-generated content is not new. It may even have been borne before the Internet. Let’s see why it is at the heart of all things online.

 - current marketers are doing a pretty bad job at tying the knot with their clients and — to put it in the words of the blue train manifesto — engaging in conversations with them.

 Strangely enough, I see hope through this report of Laura’s.
-After years of evangelisation I am not now feeling that there is this shared requirement — I get it from talking to managers themselves — to turn marketing practices around and better use web (even though it was her lately rebranded ‘social media’, see my other comments on Frederic Cavazza’s post here) techniques to better The very notion of "market" — be it in B2B and B2C — is at the heart of any marketing approach. ....
+After years of evangelisation I am not now feeling that there is this shared requirement — I get it from talking to managers themselves — to turn marketing practices around and better use web (even though it was her lately rebranded ‘social media’, see my other comments on Frederic Cavazza’s post here) techniques to better Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined....

 This is why Corporate Web content policies have to change too in order to accommodate these evolutions.
 This was the gist of my presentation at HEC (the leading European business school) on June 20, in which I depicted my vision of the business world and how we web professionals should respond to that requirement.